writele/robots-factory/README.md

+﻿# TO RUN THIS PROGRAM
+Open up RobotMaker.sln in Visual Studio.
+Press F8 or the green arrow button.
+This program is written in C#.

 # BOT-O-MAT
 Use any language to complete this challenge.
 The implementation is up to you: it can be a command-line application or have a graphical interface.